SBstats/SBstats/README.md

 I am a graduate student at the University of Florida, currently working on my Ph.D. in Statistics.
 My academic advisor is Dr. Michael J. Daniels.
-I also work as Dr. Daniels' research assistant.

 ## Research Interests